 Once your deposit is accepted you will receive a confirmation number and your funds will be available to you.
 Users are also instructed to write VOID across the front of the check in large lettering, or to destroy the check.

-Here is the main difference between USAA Deposit@Mobile and Deposit@Home: with Deposit@Home you will have a digital copy of your check.
+Here is the main difference between USAA [email protected] and [email protected]: with [email protected] you will have a digital copy of your check.
 It’s probably a good idea to keep a copy of these for your records.
-With USAA Deposit@Mobile, your phone doesn’t keep a record of the photo.
+With USAA [email protected], your phone doesn’t keep a record of the photo.
 Since the photo isn’t stored, you need to either take another photo, scan it into your computer, or keep a physical copy if you want to maintain a copy for your records.

 - Have an active USAA property and casualty insurance policy and be qualified for a USAA loan or credit card (not a USAA Secured Card), OR